NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/04-Dplyr-For-Time-Series-In-R.md

 After completing this tutorial, you will be able to:

- * Explain several ways to manipulate data using functions in the `dplyr` package in `R`.
+ * Explain several ways to manipulate data using functions in the `dplyr` package in R.
  * Use `group-by()`, `summarize()`, and `mutate()` functions.
- * Write and understand `R` code with pipes for cleaner, efficient coding.
+ * Write and understand R code with pipes for cleaner, efficient coding.
  * Use the `year()` function from the `lubridate` package to extract year from a date-time class variable.